 Students must reapply for financial aid each academic year.
 To process your renewal FAFSA online, go to on or after October 1.
 To remain eligible for aid, students must also maintain satisfactory academic progress.
-To renew most types of aid, a student must maintain a 2.0 minimum cumulative GPA and complete 67% of attempted credit hours.
+To renew most types of aid, a student must maintain a 2.0 minimum cumulative GPA and complete 66.67% of attempted credit hours.
 The Financial Aid Office reviews aid eligibility at the end of every semester.
-If a student's percentage of completed hours falls below 67% or GPA falls below the minimum requirements, financial aid may be withdrawn.
+If a student's percentage of completed hours falls below 66.67% or GPA falls below the minimum requirements, then student will be placed on Financial Aid SAP Warning and if a repeat student will be put on SAP Probation.